dwiwad/hockey_site/README.md

 	- [ ] Start scoping the deep dive
 	- [ ] Stand up an empty post for it

 ### Sept.
-22, 2025 - Turn the dashboards live
-- [X] Change functions from static and historical to live
-- [X] Add a meta-tag in the markdown for raw analysis that links to a notebook

-### Sept.
 6, 2025 - Keep on keepin on
 - [X] Write the demographics deep dive notebook file
 - [ ] Total Depth Index